The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Let us revisit our earlier discussion about procreation and childbirth and how these are a type for us becoming a new creation in Christ (the antitype and fulfillment).
 Yeshua used this typology when He spoke to Nicodemus, one of the Temple priests, saying, “Very truly I tell you, no one can see the kingdom of God unless they are born again” (John 3:3).
 Nicodemus could not understand or see this mystery of the baptism of the Holy Spirit.
 So, he asked Yeshua, “Surely they cannot enter a second time into their mother’s womb to be born!

-This differentiation does not suggest that we cannot receive both simultaneously, nor that our immediate healing and sanctification is now suddenly complete.
-No, we must continue to receive Yeshua’s peace and healing, and we must continue to receive His ongoing purification and cleansing until the Lord returns for us.[xxviii]
+This differentiation does not suggest that we cannot receive both simultaneously, nor that our immediate healing and sanctification are now suddenly complete.
+No, we must continue to accept Yeshua’s peace and healing and receive His ongoing purification and cleansing until the Lord returns for us.[xxviii]
 We do not, however, lose our salvation.

 The refining baptism of the Holy Spirit also brings His power.
 It is written, “You will receive power when the Holy Spirit comes [with tongues of fire][xxix] on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
 This part of our baptism comes through obedience and service to Christ and may lead to an uncomfortable condition—our suffering.
 It is written, “For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake” (Philippians 1:29).